-Preludes to Passion is a beautiful collection of short works for the piano, ranging from J.S.
-Bach's Allemande from his French Suite No. IV, to Sting's tender song The Secret Marriage, arranged for cello and piano featuring cellist Dorothy Lawson of the acclaimed Ethel Quartet; from Poulenc's shimmering Sicilliene from his Suite Francaise to Aaron Copland's reflective In Evening Air, arranged by the composer from his film score for the moving post-World War II documentary "The Cunningham Story."
+Preludes to Passion is a collection of short works for the piano, ranging from J.S.
+Bach's Allemande from his French Suite No. IV, to Sting's tender song The Secret Marriage, arranged for cello and piano featuring cellist Dorothy Lawson; from Poulenc's shimmering Sicilienne from his Suite Francaise to Aaron Copland's reflective In Evening Air, arranged by the composer from his film score for the moving post-World War II documentary "The Cunningham Story."

-Several works on the recording were originally composed as vocal -Bartok's Wedding Song from Poniky from his Four Slovak Folk Songs for mixed chorus and piano.
-The chorus parts sing beautifully from the piano, alongside the original accompaniment, transforming the song into a dramatic two-piano expression of love and regret.
-The heartbeat and emotion of Sting's The Secret Marriage has the piano joined singing cello lines.
-Paul Hindemith's The Swan was originally composed for four-part a cappella chorus and set to a poem by Rainer Maria Rilke.
-Here it is re-expressed at the keyboard with the text recited alongside the music by Metropolitan Opera Chorus baritone Roger Andrews.
+Several works were originally composed as vocal compositions -Bartok's Wedding Song from Poniky from his Four Slovak Folk Songs for mixed chorus and piano.
+The chorus parts sing beautifully from the keyboard, alongside the original accompaniment, transforming the song of love and regret into a dramatic two-piano setting.
+Paul Hindemith's The Swan was composed for four-part a cappella chorus, set to a poem by Rainer Maria Rilke.
+Here it is performed with the text recited alongside the music, by Metropolitan Opera Chorus baritone Roger Andrews.

-The CD also includes short, beautiful works by Peter Schickele, Leo Kraft, Bohuslav Martinu, Eric Ewazen and Steven Rosenhaus.
+The CD also includes short works by Peter Schickele, Leo Kraft, Bohuslav Martinu, Eric Ewazen and Steven Rosenhaus.